 Find answers to teachers' commonly asked questions.

-For information on upcoming webcasts and other live online programming, please register for the Museum’s monthly email newsletter and select “For Educators.”
-For archived versions of past Summits, videos of the Museum’s theater programs, or other online materials, please visit Smithsonian’s History Explorer.
+The museum provides national outreach to students via the web.
+In addition to hundreds of online resources, the museum offers an annual webcast event for secondary students, the National Youth Summit.
+For information on upcoming webcasts and other live online programming, please register for the museum’s monthly email newsletter.
+For archived versions of past Summits, videos of the museum’s theater programs, or other online materials, please visit Smithsonian’s History Explorer.